forem/forem/docs/contributing_forem.md

 find more information about contributing to the documentation in the [docs/ directory](https://github.com/thepracticaldev/dev.to/blob/master/docs/contributing.md)!

-**Refactoring** code, or improving the code without modifying the behaviour, is an area that can probably be done based on intuition and may not require much communication to be merged.
-Generally speaking, you can rely on existing tests to ensure that your refactoring doesn't introduce any unexpected behaviour.
+**Refactoring** code, or improving the code without modifying the behavior, is an area that can probably be done based on intuition and may not require much communication to be merged.
+Generally speaking, you can rely on existing tests to ensure that your refactoring doesn't introduce any unexpected behavior.
 However, you might be asked to write a regression test if the area you've refactored isn't well covered.
 As refactoring can span many files it's always encouraged to proceed in steps if possible by submitting multiple smaller PRs.